Atmos Rewards Summit Visa Infinite Credit Card Review

 Key Takeaways

 This is a great card for those who fly on Alaska Airlines regularly every year, particularly if you travel with someone else.
 The annual Global Companion Award can easily offset the annual fee on its own, so all the other perks the card offers are just bonuses.
-With all the new card launches and rebrands happening lately, it is also refreshing to see that anyone can apply for this card and be eligible for the signup bonus regardless of whether you own or have owned Alaska cards in the past.
+This is a newer card, and anyone can apply and be eligible for the signup bonus regardless of whether you own or have owned Alaska cards in the past.
 The one thing we don’t like about the card is that the lounge passes are broken up into 2 per quarter.

 Why This Card Could Be Right For You